Rutgers Cancer Institute of New Jersey

 Copyright © Nucleus Medical Media, Inc.

-Symptoms of an ankle sprain may include:
+The risk of an ankle sprain may be lowered by:

 Ortho Info—American Academy of Orthopaedic Surgeons

 Canadian Orthopaedic Foundation